Courses

 UEP 0279-01 Water Resources Policy and Planning and Watershed Management.
 (3 Credits) This course is designed to present a comprehensive approach to water resources management by integrating environmental science (geology, soils, hydrology) and policy (planning and regulatory analysis).
 It is intended for both students with and without technical backgrounds.
 I utilize numerous case studies from my own real-world experience as a consultant to USEPA, state and local governments, industry and NGOs.
 The course is organized into a series of technical/foundation classes, followed by several resource and issue-specific focused sessions, and completed with discussions about possible management strategies/techniques and adaptive management approaches.

 UEP 0280-01 Energy Policy.
-Energy policies reflect vital social goals including national and regional security, physical and environmental health, poverty alleviation, employment creation, manufacturing competitiveness, mobility of people and goods, and increased social justice.
+Energy policies reflect vital social goals including national and regional security, physical and environmental health, poverty alleviation, employment creation, manufacturing competitiveness, and mobility of people and goods.
 This course examines energy from several policy perspectives including the role of energy in community economic development, opportunities associated with technology and policy innovation, and explores programs and policies designed to de-couple economic growth and greenhouse gas emissions.

 UEP 0282-01/CSHD 0182-01 – Social Policy for Children and Families.
 (3 Credits)Intersection of child development and social policy.
 Case studies of processes through which social problems are defined, policies formulated and implemented.
 Models for analyzing existing and proposed policies and for interpreting program evaluation results.
 Topics may include child abuse and neglect, family leave, maternal and child public health policy, child care, early childhood education.
 Special attention to policies affecting disadvantaged and minority populations.

 UEP 0284-01 Developing Sustainable Communities.
-(3 Credits) This course explores the many challenges of achieving 'just sustainabilities' through a critical, coherent and thought provoking overview of moves towards developing sustainable communities.
-The course focuses on: improving our quality of life and wellbeing; meeting the needs of both present and future generations (intra-generational and intergenerational equity); justice and equity in terms of recognition, process, procedure, and outcome; living within ecosystem limits (also called ‘one planet living’).
+(3 Credits) This course explores the many challenges of achieving sustainability through a critical, coherent and thought provoking overview of moves towards developing sustainable communities.
+The course focuses on: improving our quality of life and wellbeing; meeting the needs of both present and future generations (intra-generational and intergenerational); in terms of recognition, process, procedure, and outcome; living within ecosystem limits (also called ‘one planet living’).
 It investigates the theories of sustainable development and the tools and techniques and in what contexts we can move towards the ecological integrity, economic security, empowerment, responsibility and social well-being characteristic of sustainable communities.
 Case studies are drawn from around the world.

 UEP/NUTR 0285-01 Food Justice: Critical Approaches in Policy and Planning.
-(3 Credits) This class offers students different lenses, such as critical race theory to see how the intersectionality of race, class, gender, sexuality, ability and citizenship play out in the development of systemic structural and socio-spatial inequities and injustices in food systems.
+(3 Credits) This class offers students different lenses, such as how the intersectionality of class, gender, sexuality, ability and citizenship play out in the development of systemic structural and socio-spatial inequities in food systems.
 It develops an understanding and contextualization of the role of food justice activism within the broader narrative of the alternative food movement and offers emerging ideas about how policymakers and planners can take a role in increasing food justice beyond the more mainstream and ultimately contested notions of what is 'local' and 'sustainable.'
 The course will help participants chart their role(s) in advocating for 'just sustainability' as a defining factor in becoming food systems planners and policymakers.

 UEP 0293-07 Revisioning Cities: Ethnography for Policy and Planning.
 (3 Credits) This research seminar introduces students to the craft of ethnography and explores how qualitative, embedded, and socially committed research can critically and constructively intervene in contemporary urban problems.
 We read both classic and cutting-edge ethnographic texts on topics like addiction, eviction, violence, insecurity, informal markets, participatory planning, and urban social movements.
 At the same time, students will experiment with different ethnographic and qualitative research methods – including ethnographic and participant observation, in-depth interviewing, material culture analysis, and archival, discourse and media analysis – as they design and execute their own original research projects.
 Ultimately, our goal in this class is to use ethnographic methods and modes of analysis to attend to the world differently, and to theorize how these new vantages and alternative perspectives might contribute to creating more just policies and urban spaces.
 This elective will also serve as valuable preparation for students planning to conduct qualitative thesis research.